EXPLAINER: Ohio offers $1M weekly prize as vaccine incentive

 DeWine says he understands people may think he’s crazy and consider the concept a waste of money.
 But he said Wednesday the real waste is a loss of life to the virus now that the vaccine is available.

-Beginning May 26, the lottery will provide a $1 million prize on each Wednesday for five weeks.
+Beginning May 26, the lottery will provide a $1 million prize each Wednesday for five weeks.

 HOW WILL THE OHIO VACCINE INCENTIVE WORK?

-Note: This story has been corrected to fix the spelling of state Rep. Jon Cross, not Crossman.